ISO 22000 – Food Safety Management System / HACCP

 The consultancy is the 3rd party like NUCLEUS, You can receive advice from independent consultants on how best to implement your food safety management system.
 They will have the experience in implementing a FSMS and can ensure you avoid costly mistakes.

 Choose a register

-The registrar is the 3rd party, like (Check with International Accreditation Forum for the accredited certification body) who come and assess the effectiveness of your management system, and issue a certificate if it meets the requirements of the standard.
+The registrar is the 3rd party, like (Check with International Accreditation Forum for the accredited certification body) who come and assess the effectiveness of your food safety management system, and issue a certificate if it meets the requirements of the standard.
 Choosing a registrar can be a complex issue as there are so many operating in the market.
 Factors to consider include industry experience, geographic coverage, price and service level offered.
 The key is to find the registrar who can best meet your requirements.
 A great place to start is by contacting us.

-Develop a Food Safety manual
+Develop a FSMS

 Develop support documentation

-Implement your Management System
+Implement your Food Safety Management System

 The key to implementation is communication and training.
 During the implementation phase everyone operates to the procedures and collects records that demonstrate you are doing what you say you are doing.

 Once you have received registration and been awarded your certificate, you can begin to advertise your success and promote your business.
 To maintain your registration, all you need to do is continue to use your food safety system.
-This will be periodically checked by your registrar to ensure that your food safety system continues to meet the requirements of the standard.
+This will be periodically checked by your registrar to ensure that your Food Safety System continues to meet the requirements of the standard.

 Registration to ISO 22000 / FSSC 22000 takes place when an accredited 3rd party visits an organization, assesses the management system and issues a certificate to show that the organization abides by to the principles set out in ISO 22000 / FSSC 22000.